AiursoftWeb/Scanner/README.md

 service.AddScoped<MyScopedDependency>();
 ```

 Which means that you have to manually inject all dependencies.
-When you have too much of them, it is possible to make a mistake.
+When you have too many of them, it is possible to make a mistake.

 ## How to use Aiursoft.Scanner